Frontcountry Camping Policies and Fees

 - A regular group camping or picnicking party must consist of a minimum of 15 people or more.

 - A youth group camping or picnicking party must consist of a minimum of 12 people or more.
-A youth group means a k-12 school, recreation centre or not-for-profit youth organization located within BC, undertaking a camping or day-use trip.
+A youth group means a k-12 school, recreation centre or not-for-profit youth organization located within BC, undertaking a camping trip.

 Per Person Rate – the per person rates for: